flusio/flus.fr/README.md

 $ cp env.sample .env
 ```

 And adapt the `.env` file to your needs.
-The `SMTP_` variables should be set to
-be used with an existing email account.

 Initialize the database with: